For a long time, Amazon avoided charging sales tax in states where the company didn't have a physical presence. Sadly, times have changed.

 Although the IRS has long required taxpayers to report any unpaid sales tax on items purchased online, this legal requirement has never been effectively enforced, and most consumers aren't even aware of the requirement.
 "Even if consumers do know, they often fail to comply because they assume no one else does," Bob Meighan CPA, a vice president with tax-software firm TurboTax, told NBC News in 2008.
 Although the NBC News story is now seven years old, neither the law nor its lack of enforcement has changed.

-Bloomberg reported this week on a recent study by researchers at Ohio State University which showed that households reduce their spending at Amazon by 10% after sales tax is introduced in their states.
+Bloomberg reported last year on a study by researchers at Ohio State University which showed that households reduce their spending at Amazon by 10% after sales tax is introduced in their states.
 "There is no ambiguity,” Brian Baugh, co-author of the study, told Bloomberg.
 “It has been their competitive advantage."
-Nonetheless, the new Amazon sales tax in Florida is expected to bring in an additional $70-80 million in annual revenue for the state.

 Only time will tell how the new sales tax roll-out will affect Amazon's business in these three states, but for now, here is a list of all 23 states where Amazon currently collects sales tax:

 Is your state on this list?
 Let us know in the comments, and if you're curious, read more about how Amazon calculates sales tax in these states here.